Plumsail/helpdesk-docs/Online/How To/Submit tickets from an online form to SharePoint help desk with the help of Microsoft Flow or Azure Logic Apps connector.rst

 Design a form
 ~~~~~~~~~~~~~

 First, design a form.
-We will do it with help of Plumsail Forms, but you can use any other forms solution that can submit data to Microsoft Flow.
+We will do it with help of `Plumsail Forms`_, but you can use any other forms solution that can submit data to Microsoft Flow.

 Think about what information might need to be specified: a subject for the ticket, request’s category, customer’s location, operation system, etc.

 Don’t forget to include the Submit button, so the form can be actually submitted.
 Flow only starts operating once the form is submitted.

-This short article gives a better understanding of how to work with Plumsail Forms.
+`This short article`_ gives a better understanding of how to work with Plumsail Forms.

 Here’s a simple form designed to receive messages from customers:

 |SimpleForm|

-Once you design and save the form, place it on a page where you would like the form to appear.
+Once you design and save the form, `place`_ it on a page where you would like the form to appear.
 You may add it to your public website or a page in SharePoint Online in Office 365.

 Configure the Flow  —  First steps